LucksBr/calculadora/README.md

-# calculadora
- um projeto feito na faculdade de uma calculadora de expressões
+# Calculadora - A basic calculator
+ Uma calculadora de expressões, realizada no 2° semestre da faculdade de ADS.
+ An expression calculator, created in the 2nd semester of the ADS (Systems Analysis and Development) college course.